Vaccine disparities raise alarm as Covid variants multiply

 High-income countries have secured 85% of Pfizer Inc.’s vaccine and all of Moderna Inc.’s, according to London-based research firm Airfinity Ltd. Much of the world will be counting on U.K. drugmaker AstraZeneca Plc, whose vaccine is cheaper and easier to distribute, along with other manufacturers such as China’s Sinovac Biotech Ltd.

-Of 42 countries rolling out Covid vaccines as of Jan.
-8, 36 were high-income countries and the rest were middle-income, according to World Health Organization Director-General Tedros Adhanom Ghebreyesus.
-A growing number of countries are pursuing their own supply deals, in addition to participating in a global collaboration known as Covax.
+At least 49 higher-income countries are rolling out Covid vaccines, compared with one lowest-income nation reporting the first 25 doses, according to World Health Organization Director-General Tedros Adhanom Ghebreyesus.
+“Not 25 million.
+Not 25,000.
+Just 25,” he said at a meeting Monday.
+A growing number of countries are stepping up their own supply deals, in addition to participating in a global collaboration known as Covax.

 Future Mutants